vikash-kumar-swiggy/Swiggy-hackathon/readme.md

-# : Simplifying SQL for Everyone with AI-Powered Natural Language Queries and Seamless Data Visualization.
+# : Simplifying Data for Everyone with AI-Powered Natural Language Queries and Seamless Data Visualization.

-Welcome to GenQuery!
+Welcome to Neural Query!
 This project aims to simplify data access and manipulation in SQL databases through natural language commands, educational examples, and powerful AI integration.

 ## Features